bMacroni/MindClear/mobile/docs/NEW_ARCHITECTURE.md

 If you encounter issues:

 1. Check this document for common solutions
-2. Review CI/CD logs for build errors
-3. Test with `newArchEnabled=false` to isolate issues
+2. Test with `newArchEnabled=false` to isolate issues
-4. Create an issue with detailed error logs and reproduction steps
+3. Create an issue with detailed error logs and reproduction steps

 ## Version History